The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

-As an example and to consider the similarities with the results of both section \ref{Schwarzschild-de Sitter} and of \cite{PCMD}, we consider the Schwarzschild-anti de Sitter spacetime.
-In $d+1$ dimensions, the metric for this spacetime is the same as equation (\ref{eqn:SdS}), only now we have $\Lambda<0$ (so $l^2$ is replaced by $-l^2$ in equation (\ref{eqn:SdS})).
-This means that the metric is
+As an example and to consider the similarities with the results of both Section \ref{Schwarzschild-de Sitter} and of \cite{PCMD}, we consider the Schwarzschild-anti de Sitter spacetime.
+In $d+1$ dimensions, the metric for this spacetime is

 where we have once again introduced a \textit{mass parameter}, $\mu$, which is related to the mass of the AdS ground state \cite{WittenAdS}, $m$, by